MoamenAbdelwahed/Movies-app/README.md

 # Movies App
-It is an android application to list most popular or highest rated movies.
+It is an android application to list most popular and highest rated movies.

 Suitable for mobile devices and 'sw-600dp' tablets.